danchoi/pager_mode.vim/README.md

       <space>     in pager mode, <PageDown>
       b           in pager mode, <PageUP>

+When pager mode is on, it will say so in the Vim status line.

 I wanted this for myself because on my laptop, paging up or down in Vim required key-chording (e.g. CTRL-f instead of just f) since there are no dedicated Page Up or Page Down keys.
 I wanted the `less` command's ability